FAQ

 What guides your coverage?

-I am, in part, a watchdog and investigative reporter, so one of my main goals is to hold education leaders accountable for the things they are required to do, as well as the promises they make to help students, educators and families succeed.
+I am passionate about watchdog and investigative reporting, so one of my main goals is to hold leaders accountable for the things they are required to do, as well as the promises they make to help our communities succeed.
 But as a wise peer once put it, speaking truth to power is equally about including the voices of those with the least power.

 I work to ensure my stories are timely and pertinent to as many readers as possible, emphasizing issues of inequity.
 With every topic, I should ask, “Who is being left out?
 Who benefits from this?
 Who is hurt by it?”